edbrdi/n8n-nodes-discord/README.md

 ## Commands

-To help you create and debug you workflow with Discord Trigger/Send nodes, some commands have been registered to the bot.
+To help you create and debug your workflow with Discord Trigger/Send nodes, some commands have been registered to the bot.

 - `/logs`: Display the last logs stored in memory (max 100).
   - **With parameters**